Post-classical history: East Asia

-The time frame of 500–1500 in East Asia's history and China in particular has been proposed as a possible classification for the region's history within the context of global Post-classical history.
-Discussions within Columbia University's Association of Asian studies have postulated that similarities between China and other regions of Eurasia during Post-Classical Times have often been overlooked.
+The time frame of 500–1500 in East Asia's history and China in particular has been proposed as a possible classification for the region's history within the context of global post-classical history.
+Discussions within Columbia University's Association of Asian studies have postulated that similarities between China and other regions of Eurasia during post-classical times have often been overlooked.
 Typically the English language histography of Japan postulates that its 'medieval period' began as late as 1185.

-During this period the Eastern world empires continued to expand through trade, migration and conquests of neighboring areas.
-Japan and Korea went under the process of voluntary sinicization, or the impression of Chinese cultural and political ideas.
+During this period the Eastern empires continued to expand through trade, migration and conquests of neighboring areas.
+Japan and Korea went under the process of voluntary Sinicization, or the impression of Chinese cultural and political ideas.

 Korea and Japan sinicized because their ruling class were largely impressed by China's bureaucracy.
 The major influences China had on these countries were the spread of Confucianism, the spread of Buddhism, and the establishment of centralized governance.
 Throughout East Asia, Buddhism was most visible in monasteries and local educational institutions and Confucianism remained the ideology of social cohesion and state power.